Harnessing Non-convex Quantum Correlations of Independent Qubits

-In the early days of quantum theory, nonlocal correlations were proposed as a challenge to the indeterminism implied by the uncertainty principle~\cite{PhysRev.47.777}, which later motivated the formulation of Bell's theorem~\cite{bell}.
-Since the inception of the Popescu-Rohrlich(PR)-Box~\cite{Popescu1994}, it is recognized that quantum nonlocality does not reach the maximum bounds permitted by the no-signaling principle.
-This motivates one to seek physical principles capable of explaining the strength of quantum correlations~\cite{vanDam2005} (see \cite{RevModPhys.86.419} for a review), and the uncertainty principle has been seen as a potential candidate~\cite{Oppenheim2010}.
-Until now, the uncertainty relation has mainly been used to explain the quantum bounds for the minimal Bell scenario~\cite{PhysRevA.106.032213, PhysRevA.109.022408, hsu}.
-However, this is far from the issue concerned in the paper--universally characterizing quantum correlations arising from independent qubit systems, see supplementary materials (SM).
+Uncertainty relations provide a promising approach to study qubit correlations.
+Historically, nonlocal correlations emerged from the challenge to the indeterminism of the uncertainty principle~\cite{PhysRev.47.777, bell}.
+The recognition that quantum nonlocality does not reach the maximum no-signaling bounds~\cite{Popescu1994} has spurred the search for explanatory physical principles~\cite{vanDam2005} (see \cite{RevModPhys.86.419} for a review), with uncertainty relations regarded as a key candidate~\cite{Oppenheim2010}.
+This principle has been used to explain quantum bounds in minimal Bell scenarios~\cite{PhysRevA.106.032213, PhysRevA.109.022408, hsu}, but it falls short of addressing the core issue: how to characterize quantum correlations arising from independent qubit systems.